French UN Peacekeeper Killed in Southern Lebanon Attack During Fragile Ceasefire

 Key Developments

-According to reports from CBS News and Agence France-Presse, a French peacekeeper was killed and three others were wounded in an attack in southern Lebanon.
+According to reports from CBS News and Al Jazeera, a French peacekeeper was killed and three others were wounded in an attack in southern Lebanon.
 French President Emmanuel Macron suggested that the Lebanese militant group Hezbollah was responsible for the attack, an accusation the group denied pending a full investigation by the Lebanese Army.
-The incident occurred during a fragile two-week ceasefire between Israel and Lebanon.
+The BBC has also reported on the incident, noting that the attack has prompted France to demand a full investigation and consider seeking a UN Security Council meeting.

 Separately, the Israeli army reported establishing a "Yellow Line" demarcation in southern Lebanon and striking Hezbollah fighters who had allegedly violated the ceasefire terms by approaching the line.
 The combination of the UNIFIL attack and the Israeli military action underscores the precarious nature of the ceasefire and the continued risk of escalation in the region.